MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- Broken Neural Scaling Laws. [[paper]](https://arxiv.org/abs/2210.14891) [[code]](https://github.com/ethancaballero/broken_neural_scaling_laws)
+  - Ethan Caballero, Kshitij Gupta, Irina Rish, David Krueger.
+  - Key Word: Neural Scaling Laws.
+  - <details><summary>Digest</summary> We present a smoothly broken power law functional form that accurately models and extrapolates the scaling behaviors of deep neural networks (i.e. how the evaluation metric of interest varies as the amount of compute used for training, number of model parameters, or training dataset size varies) for each task within a large and diverse set of upstream and downstream tasks, in zero-shot, prompted, and fine-tuned settings.
+This set includes large-scale vision and unsupervised language tasks, diffusion generative modeling of images, arithmetic, and reinforcement learning.

 - Pruning's Effect on Generalization Through the Lens of Training and Regularization. [[paper]](https://arxiv.org/abs/2210.13738)
   - Tian Jin, Michael Carbin, Daniel M. Roy, Jonathan Frankle, Gintare Karolina Dziugaite.
   - Key Word: Pruning; Regularization.